Table of contents

 What Is Investment Banking?

-Investment banking is a branch of finance that involves raising money for large companies, governments, and investors.
+Investment banking is a branch of banking that involves raising money for large companies, governments, and investors.
 Investment banking companies work to raise capital for their clients and assist in large corporate transactions, like mergers and acquisitions (M&As) and initial public offerings (IPOs).
 The key player in an investment bank is the investment banker, a specialized type of financial analyst.
-These bankers connect buyers and sellers,find ways to make their clients money, and perform in-depth research to inform investing decisions for the bank and its clients.
+These bankers connect buyers and sellers, find ways to make their clients money, and perform in-depth research to inform investing decisions for the bank and its clients.

 Investment bankers aren’t the only employees at these banks, though.
 Other roles include accountants, actuaries, brokers, and investment managers, as well as support roles in human resources, legal, and office management.